 Simulation Modeling and Analysis provides a comprehensive, state-of-the-art, and technically correct treatment of all important aspects of a simulation study.
 The book strives to make this material understandable by the use of intuition and numerous figures, examples, and problems.
 It is equally well suited for use in university courses, simulation practice, and self-study.
 The book is widely regarded as the “bible” of simulation and now has more than 172,000 copies in print and has been cited more than 18,500 times.
 This textbook can serve as the primary text for a variety of courses.
 It is used in leading industrial and systems engineering departments at Georgia Tech, University of Michigan, University of California at Berkeley, Stanford University, Purdue University, Texas A&M University, Columbia University, University of Washington, and Naval Postgraduate School.

 Time Out - Using Visible Pull Systems to Drive Processes

 Wayne K. Smith

 Time Out introduces a revolutionary process, Visible Pull, for integrating management tools aimed at cycle time reduction, quality improvement, and optimum customer service.
 In a series of five logical, carefully structured segments, Smith takes you step-by-step through the entire Visible Pull process.
 Replete with examples drawn from the experience of manufacturers, Time Out includes a full range of simulation techniques (recommending ExtendSim as a tool), as well as detailed, real-world application methods set within the context of an integrated enterprise.

 John Wiley & Sons, Inc., New York

 May 2, 2008

 Hardcover; 288 pages

-If you've written a book and would like to to 'bundle' ExtendSim Student with your textbook, we can offer a program for readers of your text to download Student at a fraction of its price.
-Contact us if you and/or your publisher are interested.
+If you've written a book and would like to to bundle ExtendSim Student with your textbook, let us know.